XiovV/Golty/README.md

     #  - config:/app/config # docker volume mapping
 ```

 If you wish to use Docker volume mappings, comment out the local folder lines and uncomment the docker volume lines.
 You must also uncomment the root `volumes` section at the bottom of the sample YAML file.
-This will instruct docker to create the volumes.
+This will instruct Docker to create the volumes.

 ```YAML
 volumes: